Skip to main content

 • Your contact information for receiving the newspaper assignments

-Most county clerks will ask for a copy of your filing receipt to verify your LLC exists before providing newspaper designations.
+Most county clerks will ask for a copy of your filing receipt to verify your LLC exists in the entity database before providing newspaper designations.

 Step 2: Contact the County Clerk's Office